15 Fast, Cheap, and Easy Dip Recipes for Your Next Party

 - 1 cup shredded mozzarella cheese

 Stir in artichoke mixture.
-Pour into a greased 9”x13” baking dish and bake in preheated 350° oven for 20 to 30 minutes until bubbly.
+Pour into a greased 9”x13” baking dish and bake in preheated 350°F oven for 20 to 30 minutes until bubbly.

-- Beat two 8-oz. packages of cream cheese and 1 15-oz. can pumpkin pie mix together with an electric mixer until well combined.
+- Beat two 8-ounce packages of cream cheese and 1 15-ounce can pumpkin pie mix together with an electric mixer until well combined.

 - Chill 30 to 60 minutes before serving.